Island hop: Tropical island excursions near Cartagena, Colombia

 For a real treat, go at night to explore the bioluminescent water.
 To get there, you'll need to take a 2.5-hour trip via a lancha from Muelle la Bodeguita to Isla Múcura.

-Whether you're looking for things to do in Isla del Rosario, Tierra Bomba or the Archipelago of San Bernardo, there are many ways to immerse yourself in Colombia's rich culture and natural beauty.
+Whether you're looking for things to do in Isla del Rosario, Tierra Bomba or the Archipelago of San Bernardo, island hopping around Columbia is the perfect way to immerse yourself in the area's rich culture and natural beauty.
 The hardest part is deciding where you want to go first.

 Lisa Beach is an Orlando freelance writer whose work has been published in The New York Times, Good Housekeeping, Parade, USA Today, and Conde Nast Traveler.